ragunathjawahar/android-saripaar/README.md

  - **Synchronous** and **Asynchronous** validations, you don't have to worry about threading.
  - Supports both BURST and IMMEDIATE modes.
  - Works with **Stock Android Widgets**, no custom view dependencies.
- - Quick to setup, just download the [jar] and include it in your `libs` project folder.
  - Isolates validation logic using rules.
- - Compatible with other annotation frameworks such as [ButterKnife], [AndroidAnnotations], [RoboGuice], etc.,
+ - Compatible with other annotation-based libraries and frameworks such as [ButterKnife], [AndroidAnnotations], [RoboGuice], etc.,

 Quick Start
 -----------